Telmo Zarra: 1945–1953

+Zarra in action during the 1950 Copa del Generalísimo final against Real Valladolid.

+Zarra, pictured front row, center, with the Spain national team in 1950.

 On 11 March 1945, Zarra was selected by the Spanish coach Jacinto Quincoces to join the Spanish national team for a friendly match against Portugal in Lisbon.
 On 6 May of that year he played against Portugal again, and scored two of the four goals that won the match.

 On 28 May 1950, Zarra again played in another Copa del Rey final, this time against Real Valladolid after Valencia CF was disbanded.
 During the final, he scored four of the goals that won the game for his team.
 He opened the scoring at 14 minutes, but by end of regulation time the match was drawn.
 During extra time, Zarra scored a hat trick as Athletic won the cup.
 With those four against Valladolid, Zarra holds the record for highest number of goals scored in a Cup final.

 Once qualified, the Spanish team played matches against the United States, Chile, and England in the 1950 FIFA World Cup.
 He scored one of the goals in a 2–0 win over Chile in the second match.
 Zarra referred to the third game, against England, as "the game of the century."
 Zarra's goal past the English goalkeeper Bert Williams won the match and sent Spain through at the expense of England.
 This goal, perhaps the most famous scored by Zarra, gave the victory to the Spanish team in their first World Cup semi-finals.

 In the 1950–51 season Zarra was able to score 38 goals in 30 league games, a Spanish record that stood until the 2010–11 season.
 This record was also achieved by the Mexican Hugo Sánchez, although he scored his 38 goals over the course of 38 matches.

 During the 1951–52 season Zarra suffered his most serious injury of his career, on 25 November 1951 in a game against Atlético Madrid, when the opposing goalkeeper fell on Zarra's leg.
 An operation was required for full recovery, which kept him out for the rest of the season.
 On his return in the 1952–53 season, he played 29 games and scored on 25 occasions, giving a scoring average of 0.86 from both seasons.